juliinha/juliinha/README.md

 - atualmente estou apredendo: a mexer no github
 - como chegar até mim: @_juuks.zs1
 - pronomes: julihha
-- curiosidade: quero ter uma cobra
+- curiosidade: quero conhecer vários países
--

 <!---
 juliinha/juliinha is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.